 Our journal requests you omit identifying details if they are not essential.
 Complete anonymity is difficult to achieve, however, and informed consent should be obtained if there is any doubt.
 If identifying characteristics are altered to protect anonymity, authors should provide assurance that alterations do not distort scientific meaning.

 When informed consent has been obtained, it will be indicated in the published article.

-The term "American Indians and Alaska Natives," abbreviated to AI/ANs (rather than "Native Americans"), should be used in the absence of specific tribal affiliation to refer to descendants of pre-Columbian natives of the Western Hemisphere.
+The term "American Indian and Alaska Native," abbreviated to AI/AN (rather than "Native American"), should be used in the absence of specific tribal affiliation to refer to descendants of pre-Columbian Native populations of the Western hemisphere.
 This usage is in keeping with the 1977 National Congress of American Indians and the National Tribal Chairmen’s Association resolution regarding the preferred designation of the Indigenous populations of the contiguous United States.
-The term "Native" can also be used to refer to both American Indians and Alaska Native peoples.
+The term "Native" can also be used to refer to both American Indian and Alaska Native peoples.
 The terms "AI" and "AN" separately can also be used.
 Additionally, if the primary population concerned is Alaska Native peoples, the term "AN/AI" is also acceptable.

 The journal accepts submissions online, using msTracker.

 13055 East 17th Avenue